oracle/graaljs/graal-nodejs/doc/api/n-api.md

 their entire life cycle such that the state must be unique to each instance of the addon.

-To this env, N-API provides a way to allocate data such that its life cycle is tied to the life cycle of the Agent.
+To this end, N-API provides a way to allocate data such that its life cycle is tied to the life cycle of the Agent.

 ### napi_set_instance_data